 Damages for wrongful termination can include back pay, a promotion, reinstatement, front pay, compensatory damages, reasonable accommodations, injunctive relief (forcing the employer to do or stop doing something), punitive damages, and attorney's fees.
 It is best that both the employee and the employer hire an employment lawyer.

-Get a Free Evaluation of Your Employment-Related Legal Matter
+Get an Evaluation of Your Employment-Related Legal Matter